Health savings accounts (HSAs) can be a great way to both plan for the future and meet your health care needs right now.

 Investment picks for HSAs

 HSAAdministrators.info offers quotes and other info for individuals looking for HSAs and companies looking to start HSA enrollment for their employees.

 HSAAdministrators.info is an affiliate of Vanguard and offers a full suite of 23 Vanguard no-load mutual funds — “no load” meaning they have no commissions or additional sales charges.
 There’s even a simple money market account available for those who like to take the conservative approach.

 Another newer option to come to market is from Fidelity Investments, which rolled out its HSA account offerings for individuals outside employer plans in mid-November 2018.

 With Fidelity, you’re also getting low-fee options to save for your future needs while addressing the health care expenses of today.

-Meanwhile, if you want to cast your net a little wider, Investor’s Business Daily is out with its 2018 list of the best HSA accounts ranked by fees, features and investment options.
+Meanwhile, if you want to cast your net a little wider, Investor’s Business Daily is out with its has its own list of the best HSA accounts ranked by fees, features and investment options.

 The nice thing about any of these options is that you have the freedom to choose a provider like Vanguard or Fidelity to house your HSA investments; you’re not locked into the provider being offered through your employer’s health plan.

 To see how much you could potentially save over the years using a HSA, check out this HSA calculator.